CaptainRich/Horiseon-Refactored/README.md

 9) The page loads without errors
 10) All files are uploaded to GitHub Repository
     - The Repository has a unique name: *Horiseon-Refactored*
-    - The Repository contians multiple descriptive commit messages
+    - The Repository contains multiple descriptive commit messages
     - The Repository contains a quality README file - with description, screenshot, and deployment link - *this file*